I4VGen: Image as Free Stepping Stone for Text-to-Video Generation: I4VGen

 \textbf{Static video animation.} A straightforward approach to animate the static video involves applying a diffusion-denoising process to transition from the static to dynamic state.
-However, this approach encounters a training-inference gap, as the model is trained on dynamic real-world videos but tested on static videos, leading to suboptimal motion quality due to the introduction of static priors, as discussed in Sec.~\ref{sec:ablation_study}.
+However, this approach still encounters a training-inference gap, as the text-to-video diffusion model is trained on dynamic real-world videos but tested on static videos, leading to sub-optimal motion quality due to the introduction of static priors, as discussed in Sec.~\ref{sec:ablation_study}.

-To address this limitation, we propose a novel method leveraging the motion prior from the pre-trained text-to-video diffusion model to animate static videos.
-Drawing inspiration from Score Distillation Sampling (SDS) as introduced in \cite{poole2023dreamfusion,wang2023score}, we develop the \textbf{Noise-Invariant Video Score Distillation Sampling (NI-VSDS)}.
-Unlike vanilla SDS, which optimizes a parametric image generator, our approach directly parameterizes the static video $\hat{\mathbf{v}}$ and applies targeted optimization.
+To address this limitation, we propose a novel approach leveraging the motion prior from the pre-trained text-to-video diffusion model to animate static videos.
+Drawing inspiration from score distillation sampling (SDS) as introduced in \citep{poole2023dreamfusion,wang2023score}, we develop the {noise-invariant video score distillation sampling (NI-VSDS)}.
+Unlike vanilla SDS, which optimizes a parametric image generator, our approach directly parameterizes the static video $\hat{\mathbf{v}}$ and applies targeted optimization to it.
 The NI-VSDS loss function is defined as follows:

 where $\hat{\mathbf{v}}_t$ represents the noisy video at timestep $t$ perturbed by Gaussian noise $\epsilon$.
 Furthermore, we incorporate three strategic modifications: